Russell P. Hartle: Early life and military career

-Hartle graduated from St. John’s College, Annapolis, Maryland in 1910, and received a commission as a second lieutenant into the Infantry Branch of the United States Army.
+Hartle graduated from St. John's College, Annapolis, Maryland, in 1910, and received a commission as a second lieutenant into the Infantry Branch of the United States Army in the same year.
 Soon thereafter, he was sent to the Philippine Islands as the American military government was still attempting to stabilize the country nine years after the end of the Philippine–American War, yet still in turmoil due in large part to the Moro Rebellion.

 In 1912, Hartle served with the 10th Infantry Regiment, then at Fort Douglas, Utah.
 From 1913 to 1916, he served with the 20th Infantry Regiment on the United States border with Mexico during the Mexican Border War.

 During World War I, Hartle served as a captain in the 13th Infantry Division as it was preparing to leave for France in 1919.
 After World War I, he was a professor of Military Science and Tactics at Utah Agricultural College (now Utah State University).

 Between the wars

 Hartle graduated from the Army Infantry School in 1924, the United States Army Command and General Staff School in 1925, and the United States Army War College in 1930.
 He returned to the Philippines in 1930, was promoted to the rank of major, and went on to Shanghai in 1932, as senior battalion commander of the 31st Infantry, under orders to protect American lives and property as the Japanese invaded China.

 In 1934, Hartle graduated from the Naval War College, and from 1934 to 1938, he served as a member of the War Plans Division of the War Department General Staff.
 Hartle was the first person to graduate from both the Army and Naval War Colleges.
 During that time he received a promotion to the rank of lieutenant colonel on July 13, 1935.

 Promoted to the rank of colonel on August 15, 1939, Hartle commanded the 65th Infantry Regiment in Puerto Rico from 1939 to August 1941.
 His mission was to pull together American and Puerto Rican forces and prepare them to defend the Caribbean and eastern coast of the United States from any Axis aggression.
 In October 1940, while serving as commander of the mobile forces of Puerto Rico, Hartle was promoted to the temporary one-star general officer rank of brigadier general.

+In April 1941, war plan RAINBOW 5 was issued to counter further military assault by Germany against England.
+On August 5, 1941, Hartle was promoted to the two-star rank of major general and placed in command of the 34th Infantry Division, an Army National Guard formation, while the 34th was on maneuvers in Louisiana.